strahd-zarovich/document-extractor/README.md

 - **Large if:** `size ≥ BIGPDF_SIZE_LIMIT_MB` (default **50**) **OR** `pages ≥ BIGPDF_PAGE_LIMIT` (default **500**)
 - Mode decision is logged for each PDF (`mode=per-doc|per-page`)

+- If any page requires OCR, the PDF switches to **per-page rows** (even if small), so you get page-accurate pointers for scanned content.

 ### Reliability (gating + audit)

 Every row includes a **reliability** score in **[0,1]**: